Kowsalyasp/parentkarafmodule/sql readme.md

  ### *Attributes of table tag*

     name = Name of the table.
-    type = It refers to table type, and some values are given for each table type. the following table types are, 1 -> COMMON
+    type = Table Type creation is based on the existence of the following values partitionById, orgDependent, partitionByOrgId and commonNullExists.
+The following table types are as follows as
+               1 -> COMMON
                   If you don't specify any type, by default the table type is set to common.
 It does not depend on any ID.
                2 -> COMMON_PARTITIONED_BY_ID
-                   If the table type is common but if the table wants to be partitioned by ID, then prefer this table type.
+                  The partitionById is set true in COMMON table type definition to get this table.
                11 -> ORG_DEPENDENT
-                  The table is dependent on org_id.
+                  The table is dependent on orgDependent alone.
                12 -> ORG_PARTITIONED_BY_ID
-                  Based on ID, the table would be partitioned.
+                   This table type depends on orgDependent and partitionById.
                13 -> ORG_PARTITIONED_BY_ORG
-                  Based on org_id, the table would be partitioned.
+                  This table type depends on orgDependent and partitionByOrgId.
                21 -> ORG_MIXED
-                  This type of table belongs to org_id and also exists with common null values.
+                  This type of table depends on orgDependent and commonNullExists.
                22 -> ORG_MIXED_BY_ID
-                  This type of table belongs to ID, org_id, and also exists common null values.
+                   This type of table depends on orgDependent, partitionById and commonNullExists.
                23 -> ORG_MIXED_BY_ORG
-                  This type of table belongs to org_id, partition by ID, and also exists common null values.
+                   This type of table depends on orgDependent, partitionByOrgId and commonNullExists.

 ## Column tag
  The <columns> tag consists of one or more <column> tags.
 Attributes of <column> tag include the column's name, data type, maximum length, nullable value that represents in boolean type, and the default value.